micromaomao/blog/content/ct/en.md

 	<div class="an-list-block"><tex>a_5</tex></div>
 	<div class="an-list-block"><tex>a_6</tex></div>
 	<div class="an-list-block"><tex>a_7</tex></div>
+	<div class="an-list-block"><tex>a_8</tex></div>
 </div>

 Now, as a client, all you currently have is the hash of the log.
 How can you verify that a certificate you received, <tex>a_k</tex>, is in the log?
-If the hash is a simple concatenation of <tex>a_0\ldots{}a_7</tex>, then you would need to get every <tex>a_n</tex>, find <tex>a_k</tex> in the list that you got, and hash the list to get the expected hash and compare with the hash you had earlier.
-But, what if instead of concatenating every <tex>a_n</tex> together to get the hash, we split the list into two, hash the first half and second half separately, then "combine" the hash by hashing the concatenation of the two "sub-hash"? like this:
+If the hash is a simple concatenation of <tex>a_1\ldots{}a_8</tex>, then you would need to get every <tex>a_n</tex>, find <tex>a_k</tex> in the list that you got, and hash the list to get the expected hash and compare with the hash you had earlier.
+Even though you do not care about any other certificates in the list, you still have to hash them since the hash is a concatenation.
+But, what if instead of concatenating every <tex>a_n</tex> together to get the hash, we split the list into two, hash the first half and second half separately, then "combine" the hash by hashing the concatenation of the two "sub-hash"?

 <style>
 .half-split-hash-demo {